 2. Ease up on the dress code – Wearing a full business suit or slacks during the warm summer months is not comfortable for anyone.
 With a few guidelines in place, you may want to consider allowing employees to dress more casually during the summer.
 When employees are more comfortable, they are in a better mood, less distracted, and feel more engaged.

-3. Get outside – Consider hosting brainstorming sessions or weekly meetings outside.
+3. Get outside – Consider hosting brainstorming sessions or weekly meetings outdoors.
 Getting your employees outdoors for some fresh air and sunshine—and giving them a break from their computer screen—can boost their creativity, restore focus, and provide a bit of stress relief – all of which will have a positive impact on the overall team dynamic.

 4. Offer learning opportunities – With the pace of the workplace slowing down, summer is the ideal time to set up training seminars to help employees hone and expand their skills.
 While it may seem counterproductive to host training sessions while some employees are on vacation, the employees who are present for training events will most likely have fewer scheduling conflicts and will greatly appreciate the opportunity to learn something new and engage in their own career management.
 In addition, training sessions with smaller groups often result in more personal attention from the facilitator, greater participation and engagement from the group, and a more customized focus on the specific topics, skills, and needs of the individuals in the group.